cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 ### Neutral

-- Additional complexity, with additional parameters for State sync's configuration and the bootstrap of a node
+- Additional complexity, with additional parameters for state sync's configuration and the bootstrap of a node
 - Additional complexity, with the possible addition of a CLI command to save application snapshots to the file system